apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

   Use at your own risk.

-Experimental source that connects via Streaming API to the 1% sample twitter firehose, continously downloads tweets, converts them to Avro format and sends Avro events to a downstream Flume sink.
+Experimental source that connects via Streaming API to the 1% sample twitter firehose, continuously downloads tweets, converts them to Avro format and sends Avro events to a downstream Flume sink.
 Requires the consumer and access tokens and secrets of a Twitter developer account.
 Required properties are in **bold**.